 Easy Rosemary Pear Mocktail

-If you’re participating in Sober October, this Rosemary Pear Mocktail needs to be on your zero proof rotation with my Pomegranate Mocktail Sour, Hot & Sleepy Girl Mocktail, and Citrus Basil Smash Mocktail!
+This Rosemary Pear Mocktail needs to be on your zero proof rotation with my Pomegranate Mocktail Sour, Hot & Sleepy Girl Mocktail, and Citrus Basil Smash Mocktail!
 I love using seasonal produce in my cocktails and mocktails, so fresh pears were the perfect fall fruit to highlight in this drink.

-This pear mocktail is also a great option for batching if you’re hosting or attending a party for a non-alcoholic option.
+This pear mocktail is also a great option for batching, if you’re hosting or attending a party for a non-alcoholic option.
 I juiced fresh pears here.
 If you decide to opt for store bought pear juice, adjust the honey depending on your sweetness preference.
 If you’re craving this as a cocktail, a shot of gin or vodka would work great in this drink.

 Recipe Ingredients